ronnyworm/logs-with-geo/README.md

 ## Setup on the server
 1. Get the GeoLite-City.mmdb from MaxMind GeoIP and store it to the `geoip-db` folder.
-2. Install requirements as root `python3 -m pip install -r requirements.txt` because we'll run the crontab as root later for accessing apache logs
+2. Install requirements as root `python3 -m pip install -r requirements.txt` because we'll run it as a root service later (dedicated user to be added)

 ### first run
 Prepare two sample log files: sample-logs/access.log and sample-logs/other_vhosts_access.log

 Attempt a first run like this

-	python3 main.py -o sample-logs/all_with_geoip.log -f sample-logs/access.log -f sample-logs/other_vhosts_access.log
+	python3 main.py -o sample-logs/all_with_geoip.log -f sample-logs/access.log -f sample-logs/other_vhosts_access.log -i -1

-### cron
+### service
-add this to roots crontab:
+modify the logs-with-geo.service and maybe add something like this

-	* * * * * /usr/bin/python3 /YOUR/PATH/logs-with-geo/main.py -o /var/log/apache2/all_with_geoip.log -f /var/log/apache2/access.log -f /var/log/apache2/other_vhosts_access.log
+	StandardOutput = append:/opt/custom/logs-with-geo/errors.log

-To run it more often than once a minute (eg every 10 seconds), you could use this:
+	ExecStart      = python3 /opt/custom/logs-with-geo/main.py -o /var/log/apache2/all_with_geoip.log -f /var/log/apache2/access.log -f /var/log/apache2/other_vhosts_access.log

-	*/1 * * * * /YOUR/PATH/logs-with-geo/runEvery.sh 5 "/usr/bin/python3 /YOUR/PATH/logs-with-geo/main.py -o /var/log/apache2/all_with_geoip.log -f /var/log/apache2/access.log -f /var/log/apache2/other_vhosts_access.log"
+Then install the service as usual (move the file to the services folder and start, enable, check status)

 Watch all_with_geoip.log grow with added geo data (eg with `tail -f all_with_geoip.log`!